Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/02-vm_setup.typ

 sudo reboot
 ```

-#warningbox()[Afther bootstrap may happen the dnsmasq service start before the interfaces, just restart the service (the problem can be fixed with some configuration).
+#warningbox()[After bootstrap may happen the dnsmasq service start before the interfaces, just restart the service (the problem can be fixed with some configuration).

 ```bash
 sudo systemctl restart dnsmasq systemd-resolved